Defibrillators

 Chain of Survival

-Across the Betsi Cadwaladr University Health Board there has been 2,400 incidents of OHCA where the use of a defibrillator may have been instrumental in saving lives.
+Across the Betsi Cadwaladr University Health Board area there have been 2,400 incidents of OHCA where the use of a defibrillator may have been instrumental in saving lives.

 HOW IS ROTARY HELPING

-Imagine Llandudno' Rotary's reaction when we found that 25% of Llandudno's Community Public Access Defibrillators (CPAD) where not available for use due to lack of maintenance.
+Imagine Llandudno Rotary's reaction when we found that 25% of Llandudno's Community Public Access Defibrillators (CPAD) were not available for use due to lack of maintenance.
+We created the Rotary Out of Hospital Cardiac Arrest Programme (ROHCAP) and in conjunction with Save a Life Cymru

 We jumped into action liaising with NHS Save a Life Cymru (part of the Welsh Ambulance Service) we advertised for volunteers to help some of our members check and maintain the devices not in use.